gjwgit/wajig/docs/README.md

 and user tools including apt-get, aptitude, dpkg, apt-cache, and very many others.

-Wajig has evolved over many years and was rewritten from its original shell script to be a fully fledged Python program.
+Wajig has evolved over more than 20 years and was rewritten from its original shell script to be a fully fledged Python program.
+Its goal is to support general users and administrators alike in using and maintaining Debian and Ubuntu based systems.
+Thus, it captures in a single command line tool many common tasks for managing a GNU/Linux system.
+It is a single and more comprehensive alternative to an otherwise large suite of separate tools, starting with apt-get and apt.

 Philosophy
 ----------